openfans-community-offical/Debian-Pi-Aarch64/README.md

 Click [here](https://www.realvnc.com/en/connect/download/viewer/)to download RealVNC client

-Install and run the client, enter the IP address directly, do not need to fill in the port, username and password is your system's login user and password.
+Install and run the client, enter the IP address directly, do not need to fill in the port, username, and password is your system's login user and password.

 PS: